dfguan/rHAT/README.md

 rHAT-aligner:
 -w, --window-hits	INT		The max allowed number of windows hit by a k-mer, if a k-mer
-                            hits more than ¨Cw genomic windows, rHAT would consider the k-mer is too repetitive, and discard the k-mer. (default = 1000)
+                            hits more than -w genomic windows, rHAT would consider the k-mer is too repetitive, and discard the k-mer. (default = 1000)

 -m, --candidates	INT		The number of candidates for extension, this is one of the
                             major heuristic parameters in rHAT.
-Setting ¨Cm high will let rHAT aligns the read to many local sites, which could affect the throughput, while setting ¨Cm low may make too few candidates which could affect the sensitivity and accuracy of the alignment.
+Setting -m high will let rHAT aligns the read to many local sites, which could affect the throughput, while setting -m low may make too few candidates which could affect the sensitivity and accuracy of the alignment.
-                            Based on the benchmarking on a series of simulated and real datasets from various genomes, we suggest that setting the ¨Cm parameter to 5-10 could reconcile the effectiveness and efficiency in most cases. (default = 5)
+                            Based on the benchmarking on a series of simulated and real datasets from various genomes, we suggest that setting the -m parameter to 5-10 could reconcile the effectiveness and efficiency in most cases. (default = 5)

 -k, --kmer-size		INT		The size of the k-mer extracted from the read for generating short
-                            token matches, note that it needs to be same to the setting of ¨Ck parameter in rHAT-indexer.
-It is not allowed to set ¨Ck parameter >15 in current version of rHAT, due to the large usage of RAM.
-It is also worth noting that, for a large and repetitive reference genome (e.g., mammalian genomes), setting ¨Ck too small, e.g., <11, may affect the alignment, since some k-mers may hit too many genomic windows and ignored by rHAT according to the limit on the windows hits, i.e., the ¨Cw setting.
+                            token matches, note that it needs to be same to the setting of -k parameter in rHAT-indexer.
+It is not allowed to set -k parameter >15 in current version of rHAT, due to the large usage of RAM.
+It is also worth noting that, for a large and repetitive reference genome (e.g., mammalian genomes), setting -k too small, e.g., <11, may affect the alignment, since some k-mers may hit too many genomic windows and ignored by rHAT according to the limit on the windows hits, i.e., the -w setting.

 -a, --match		    INT		score of match for the alignments in extension phase [1]